 Is there a trailer for Ms. Marvel yet?

-Not, but there is a minute-long teaser for the show.
-During Disney’s 2020 Investor Day presentation, the House of Mouse released a sizzle reel that included the moment Vellani found out she’d been cast as Ms. Marvel, as well as a couple of brief scenes filmed for the series thus far.
+A minute-long teaser for Ms. Marvel dropped during Disney’s 2020 Investor Day presentation, the House of Mouse released a sizzle reel that included the moment Vellani found out she’d been cast as Ms. Marvel, as well as a couple of brief scenes filmed for the series thus far.
 Watch it below!

 How does Ms. Marvel connect to the rest of the MCU?

-Ms. Marvel isn’t even done filming, but Disney has already confirmed that Vellani will be joining Brie Larson and Teyonah Parris in Captain Marvel 2.
+Before Ms. Marvel has even aired, Disney has already confirmed that Vellani will be joining Brie Larson and Teyonah Parris in the sequel The Marvels.
 It’s possible that the Disney+ series will include the Kree, an advanced alien race that Captain Marvel battled in her first film.
 This alien connection could be the way Kamala is introduced in the sequel.
 Between the Kree and Ms. Marvel’s affinity for Carol Danvers, it’s no surprise that Kamala will be joining her idol in the sequel film.

-Ms. Marvel will likely take part in films besides Captain Marvel 2 and could even show up in the Secret Invasion series alongside several other Marvel heroes.
+Ms. Marvel will likely take part in films besides The Marvels and could even show up in the Secret Invasion series alongside several other Marvel heroes.
 The fan-favorite character is just getting started and with the MCU introducing a slew of characters to live-action, including Kate Bishop and America Chavez, the next generation of superheroes is ready for their close-up.